percona/psmysql-docs/docs/fips.md

 * Check that your operating system includes FIPS pre-approved OpenSSL library in version 3.0.x or higher.
 The following distributions includes FIPS pre-approved OpenSSL library in version 3.0.x or higher:

-    * RedHat Enterprise Linux 9
+    * RedHat Enterprise Linux 9 and derivatives

     * Oracle Linux 9

     The following distributions also includes OpenSSL library in version 3.0.x but do not have FIPS-approved crypto provider installed by default (you can build the crypto provider from the source for testing):

-    * Debian 12 `Bookworm`
+    * Debian 12

-    * Ubuntu 22.04 Pro `Jammy` (the OpenSSL FIPS 140-3 certification is under implementation)
+    * Ubuntu 22.04 Pro (the OpenSSL FIPS 140-3 certification is under implementation)

+        !!! note

+            If you enable FIPS on Ubuntu Pro with `$ sudo pro enable fips-updates` and then disable FIPS with `$ sudo pro disable fips-updates`, Percona Server for MySQL may stop operating properly.
+For example, if you disable FIPS on Ubuntu Pro with `$ sudo pro disable fips-updates` and enable the FIPS mode on Percona Server with `ssl-fips-mode=ON`, Percona Server may not load the SSL certificate.

-* Deploy Percona Server for MySQL from the Pro build, which is built and tested on operating systems with FIPS pre-approved OpenSSL packages.
+* Deploy [Percona Server for MySQL from the Pro build](psmysql-pro.md), which is built and tested on operating systems with FIPS pre-approved OpenSSL packages.

 ## The FIPS mode variables